-The Standing Committee on Public Accounts helps the Assembly hold the Government accountable for its management of public resources.
+- The Standing Committee on Public Accounts helps the Assembly hold the Government accountable for its management of public resources.
 The Committee reviews, examines, and evaluates the activities of government ministries and Crown agencies.
-The Committee is required to review and report to the Assembly on the results of its review of the Public Accounts and of the Reports of the Office.
+The Committee is required to review and report to the Assembly on the results of its review of the Public Accounts and of the reports of the Office.
 Because of its scrutiny role, the Committee functions as the audit committee for the Legislative Assembly and thus, for the public.
 The Office works with the Committee to carry out its mandate.
-In 2019-20, the Committee approved the Office's 2020-21 request for resources as set out in its 2021 Business and Financial Plan, and met six times to review the Office's reports.

-The Standing Committee on Crown and Central Agencies helps the Legislative Assembly hold the Government accountable for its management of the Crown Investments Corporation of Saskatchewan (CIC) and its subsidiary corporations, supply and services (e.g., Ministry of Central Services), central government agencies (e.g., Ministry of Finance), liquor, gaming, and all other revenue-related agencies and entities.
+In 2020-21, the Committee approved the Office's 2021-22 request for resources as set out in its 2022 Business and Financial Plan, and met two times to review the Office's audit reports. - The Standing Committee on Crown and Central Agencies helps the Legislative Assembly hold the Government accountable for its management of the Crown Investments Corporation of Saskatchewan (CIC) and its subsidiary corporations, supply and services (e.g., Ministry of SaskBuilds and Procurement), central government agencies (e.g., Ministry of Finance), liquor, gaming, and all other revenue-related agencies and entities.
 The Committee does this, in part, by reviewing chapters in the Office's reports, and the annual reports and financial statements of agencies within its subject area.
 It reports to the Assembly on the results of its review.
 These reports may contain recommendations resulting from the Office's audit work.
-In 2019-20, one of the Committee's meetings included a review of the Office's reports.
+In 2020-21, none of the Committee's meetings included a review of the Office's reports.

 The Office has processes to prepare reliable plans and performance reports.
-These documents convey vital information about the Office.
-The Office uses its plans and reports to communicate to its stakeholders what it is, its plans, the results of its work, and its performance.
 It seeks and monitors the views of its stakeholders on its plans and performance.
 Each year, it provides the Assembly with its annual business and financial plan and an annual report on operations.
-The Public Accounts Committee reviews and provides its advice on these reports.
+These documents convey vital information about the Office in that they set out what the Office is, its plans, the results of its work, and its performance.
+The Public Accounts Committee reviews and provides its advice on these documents.